TITLE XII

 I. The committee shall:

-(a) Issue any certificate under this chapter for an energy facility.
+(a) Evaluate and issue any certificate under this chapter for an energy facility.

 (b) Determine the terms and conditions of any certificate issued under this chapter.

 II.
-The committee shall hold hearings as required by this chapter and such additional hearings as it deems necessary and appropriate.
+The committee shall hold hearings as required by this chapter and such additional hearings as it deems necessary and appropriate and in addition to the requirements under RSA 91-A, ensure adequate and timely public notice of no less than 7 calendar days.

 (a) Existing state or federal statutes, state or federal agency rules or municipal ordinances provide adequate protection of the objectives of RSA 162-H:1;